ABOUT REALTY GIFT FUND

 Realty Restoration Gift Fund is now Realty Gift Fund.
 Our new name reflects a broadened mission to seek and accept all types of real estate, not just environmentally impaired properties.
 We made the change at the urging of other non-profits who find all gifts of real estate too risky or in conflict with gift acceptance policies.
 We will continue to work with individuals and corporations to mitigate contaminated properties and return them to productive use.
 However, now all real estate is eligible as a gift to Realty Gift Fund.

 RGF was founded by individuals who have served on many non-profit boards and who thrive on tackling difficult real estate problems.
-In 2015, $373 billion was given to charities who relieve government from a wide array of programs that serve our communities.
-However, less than 3.0% of total giving came from gifts of real estate, despite the fact that almost 45.0% of America’s wealth is comprised of this asset class; evidence that real estate is too complex or too risky for most non-profits to accept.
-The opportunity to further philanthropy and improve the environment through charitable donations of all real estate has a special appeal to our problem-solving nature.
+In 2017, over $400 billion was given to charities who relieve government from a wide array of programs that serve our communities.
+However, less than 2.0% of total giving came from gifts of real estate, despite the fact that over 40.0% of America’s wealth is comprised of this asset class; evidence that real estate is too complex or too risky for most non-profits to accept.
+The opportunity to lift philanthropy through charitable donations of all types of real estate has a special appeal to our problem-solving nature.

-We accept gifts of all types of real estate, including outright donations and bargain sales.
-Accepted properties shall be improved or remediated, if required, then re-sold for cash.
-Excess proceeds from transactions will be gifted to charities our donors have recommended, to charities who referred the donor, or to charities RGF supports.
+We accept gifts of all types of real estate (except timeshares), including outright donations and bargain sales.
+Accepted properties shall be repaired to a market-ready state, then re-sold for cash.
+The bulk of net proceeds from transactions will be granted to charities our donors have recommended, to charities who referred the donor, or to charities RGF supports.

 - an outright gift,